 Trekking Through History is your chance to go back in time to visit and participate in incredible moments in human history.
+It's a game that's really fun to play, but also teaches players about some great parts of history.

 How do you describe this game in just a sentence or two?